Zoltu/deterministic-deployment-proxy/README.md

 ```
 100000
 ```

-Note: The actual gas used is 59159, but that can change if the cost of opcodes changes.
+**Note:** The actual gas used is 62095, but that can change if the cost of opcodes changes.
 To avoid having to move the proxy to a different address, we opted to give excess gas.
-Given the gas price, this may result in notable expeses, but since this only needs to be deployed once per chain that is acceptable.
+Given the gas price, this may result in notable expenses, but since this only needs to be deployed once per chain that is acceptable.